BaiLiping/bailiping.github.io/_posts/2021-3-20-themostimportantthing.md

 3. **Make Good Decisions Under Uncertainty**.
 This is actually the hardest skill to acquire.
 4. **Self Control**.
 5. **How to talk in a manner that helps your audience to see things through your angle**.
+6. **Decompose and Simplify a Problem, ask the right question**.
+If you look at a lot of analytical techniques, they start by making a problem more tractable yet still maintain enough resemblence to the realworld problem.
+Computers are good at matrix manipulation, which is why we linearize everything.
+Gaussian distribution comes with a lot of analytical tricks, which is why we use it all the time.
+The process of making progress on one research topic usually involves making strict assumptions such that the original problem is simplified or decomposed into its tractable format.
+Then slowly relaxing the assumpitions, finding approximations along the way.